IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-05-03-on-being-overwhelmed.md

   - Personal
 lang: en
 page_class: post
+description: You know that feeling where you think everything's going faster than you'd like?
+It's happened to me, well, I really suppose it happens to many of us, there are so many new things that you won't be able to learn everything.
+I had the feeling that I'll never know enough.
 ---

 Let's start at the beginning.
 I started using the web since the terrible time of 11kb modems.
 I began playing video games lot of years ago and since then I've been tinkering with old table based layouts.